Molecular biology: Meselson–Stahl Experiment

 The Meselson–Stahl experiment is an experiment by Matthew Meselson and Franklin Stahl in 1958 which supported Watson and Crick's hypothesis that DNA replication was semiconservative.
 In semiconservative replication, when the double-stranded DNA helix is replicated, each of the two new double-stranded DNA helices consisted of one strand from the original helix and one newly synthesized.
 It has been called "the most beautiful experiment in biology".
 Meselson and Stahl decided the best way to trace the parent DNA would be to tag them by changing one of its atoms.
-Since nitrogen is present in all of the DNA bases, they generated parent DNA containing a heavier isotope of nitrogen than would be present naturally.
-This altered mass allowed them to determine how much of the parent DNA was present in the DNA after successive cycles of replication.
+Since nitrogen is present in all of the DNA bases, they generated parent DNA containing a substantially heavier isotope of nitrogen than would be present naturally.
+This altered mass allowed them to track and determine how much of the parent DNA was present in the DNA after successive cycles of replication.

-Modern molecular biology
+Modern Molecular Biology

 In the early 2020s, molecular biology entered a golden age defined by both vertical and horizontal technical development.
 Vertically, novel technologies are allowing for real-time monitoring of biological processes at the atomic level.
 Molecular biologists today have access to increasingly affordable sequencing data at increasingly higher depths, facilitating the development of novel genetic manipulation methods in new non-model organisms.
 Likewise, synthetic molecular biologists will drive the industrial production of small and macro molecules through the introduction of exogenous metabolic pathways in various prokaryotic and eukaryotic cell lines.

 Horizontally, sequencing data is becoming more affordable and used in many different scientific fields.
 This will drive the development of industries in developing nations and increase accessibility to individual researchers.
 Likewise, CRISPR-Cas9 gene editing experiments can now be conceived and implemented by individuals for under $10,000 in novel organisms, which will drive the development of industrial and medical applications.